 The bonding wire on a water heater prevents corrosion by redirecting a small electrical current through the copper and steel pipes.
 This prevents electrolysis, which can cause the pipes to corrode.
 It can also help extend the life of the water heater by preventing leaks.

-A bonding wire on a water heater is typically made of red or black wire.
+A bonding wire on a water heater is typically made of bare copper or green in color.
 It connects the water heater’s outlet and inlet with its grounding electrode conductors.
-This wire should be covered with red or black electrical tape, as well as insulated from moisture.

 What happens if you don’t ground a water heater?